pvnotpv/openbook-v2-order-tree/README.md

-This is the critbit binary tree part of the <https://github.com/openbook-dex/openbook-v2> codebase which is the most complex part and so to experiment it directly without setting up anchor and stuffs you can use this repo.
+This is the critbit binary tree part of the <https://github.com/openbook-dex/openbook-v2> codebase which is the most complex part and so to experiment it directly you can use this repo.

 Here's my explanation on how the limits orders are stored <https://pvnotpv.github.io/posts/openbook> and how it works.

-You need to set rust to 1.70 for it to work.

 ![tree](https://github.com/user-attachments/assets/4eb691c8-ca1b-4ac2-a9cd-2ad727c4e2f7)